 In The Adobo Road Cookbook

-, Marvin Gapultos, a food blogger-turned-gourmet food trucker, brings the exotic—yet easy to make—flavors of the Philippines into your home with this beautiful Filipino Cookbook.
+, Marvin Gapultos, a food blogger-turned-gourmet food trucker, brings the exotic--yet easy to make--flavors of the Philippines into your home with this beautiful Filipino Cookbook.

 A highly personal take on traditional Filipino cooking, The Adobo Road Cookbook

 boasts a tantalizing mix of native Filipino flavors, as well as influences from Spain, Mexico, China, and the U.S. From chapters featuring surefire entertaining foods like Filipino bar food, street food and cocktails to a complete section of adobo recipes, both traditional and with a twist, the recipes found in The Adobo Road Cookbook

 express Marvin's unique approach to cooking.
 All of his recipes emphasize their authentic Filipino roots, taking advantage of traditional island flavors for which the Philippines is rightly renowned.Original Filipino recipes include:

 - Coconut Milk Risotto with Kabocha Squash and Long Beans

 - Chicken Adobo Pot Pies

 - Sweet Corn and Coconut Milk Panna Cotta